Grading fees don’t apply to games played while you’re an ECF member?

 ………………|<===== membership period 1 =====>|

-Membership period 1 above covers fees for season1(= free grading period 1) – but does NOT cover ANY of the graded games played in playing season 2 (marked ??) and this is where the issue begins!
-Longish periods of uncertainty now arise with players who may join/renew mid-season.
+Membership period 1 above covers games played in the free grading period 1 – but does NOT cover ANY graded games played in playing season 2.
+This is where the issue begins!
+LONGER periods of uncertainty now arise with players who join/renew mid-to-late-season.
+It also means more uncertainties and hence more liabilities, likely to arise at certain times during a season.

-Liability for potential game fees starts from the beginning of playing season 2, until the start of membership period 2 (cushioned only by the 3 game quota) – but not easy to accept for some liable members?
+Liability for potential game fees starts from the beginning of playing season 2, until the start of membership period 2 (if that takes place).
+Some ‘liable members’ find this hard to accept.
 I use the term ‘liable members’ for players in playing season 2 still in membership period 1.
 Their memberships expire on or before 30th June of season 2.
 For game fee purposes, we have to regard them the same as non-members during playing season 2, so their game counts are also shown on the website to help clubs track this, until they renew.